 - “I like ice-cream because it cures cancer”.
 This statement, however, is neither unobjectionable nor innocent.
 First, you’re making a causal claim about curing cancer, for which we have facts and a fair amount of evidence weighing on the matter.
 Secondly, you’re making a value judgment on the kinds of things you like (namely those that cure cancer).
 Consequently, that would imply that you like other things that cure cancer.

-Now, replace “ice-cream” above with *minimum wages* and “cancer” with “poverty” or any other politically contested issue of your choice, and the fundamental point here should be obvious: your “opinions” are not simply innocent statements of your unverifiable subjective preferences, but contain some factual basis in them.
+Now, replace “ice-cream” above with *minimum wages* and “cancer” with “poverty” or any other politically contested issue of your choice, and the fundamental point here should be obvious: your “opinions” are not simply innocent statements of your unverifiable subjective preferences, but rely on some factual basis.
 If political opinions, then, consists of subjective value preferences and statements about the world and/or causal connections between things, you are no longer “entitled to your own opinions”.
 You may form your preferences any way you like – subject to them being internally consistent – but you cannot hold opinions that are based on incorrect observations or causal derivations about the world.

 Let me invoke my national heritage, illustrating the point more clearly from a recent discussion on Swedish television.
 The “inflammatory” Jordan Peterson, as part of his world tour, visited Norway and Sweden over the past weekend.
 On Friday he was a guest at Skavlan, one of the most-viewed shows in either country (boasting occasionally of more viewers than the largest sport events) and – naturally– discussed feminism and gender differences.
 After explaining the scientific evidence for biological gender differences*, and the observed tendency for maximally (gender) egalitarian societies to have the largest rather than smallest gender-related outcomes, Peterson concludes: